LazyScholar/MagMechFEM_Matlab2Julia/README.md

 ## License

 The main parts of this ported code are licensed under ...
-For further information see the `LICENSE.md` files within the module directories.
+[TODO] For further information see the `LICENSE` files within the module directories.

 ## Motivation